PaloAltoNetworks/iron-skillet/docs/using_default_templates.rst

    + sample-mgmt-static: both PAN-OS and Panorama use static IP Interfaces for management

 Included for each type are a set command .conf file and xml full configuration file.
 Both include the same configurations.
+Also in each directory is the config_varilables.yaml file to see what values were used to create the full configuration.

 SET commands
 ------------